vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/vro-behaviors.md

 The VRO behavior's `executionType` is `VRO8Plus`.
 It is a required field.

-The `id` field is the ID of the service item representing the workflow in Cloud Director.
+The `id` field is the ID of the service item representing the workflow in VMware Cloud Director.
 Only imported workflows can be used as VRO behaviors.
 It is a required field.

 The `workflow_execution_timeout` field states how long the Behaviors Framework will wait for a VRO workflow started by a VRO behavior invocation.
 If the workflow execution exceeds the stated timeout the behavior execution will fail with a timeout exception.
 The `workflow_execution_timeout` is an optional field.
 More on VRO behavior execution timeout can be found [here](#execution-timeout-and-polling-rate).